CephalofairGames/merc-packs-faq/index.md

 - 2025-10-17 - Anaphi in JotL
 - 2025-11-20 - Other allies' Reveal abilities for Cassandra's stuff
 - 2025-11-22 - Hail 'Beneath Me' clarification
+= 2025-12-26 - Hail's 'Fading Presence' interaction with end of turn looting